-The wound bass side strings are typically the first to noticeably degrade.
-As the oils from your skin interact with the metal, the winding begins to tarnish and eventually corrode, all the while losing tone, volume and strength.
+The wound bass-side strings are typically the first to degrade noticeably.
+As the oils from your skin interact with the metal, the winding begins to tarnish and eventually corrode, all the while losing tone, volume, and strength.

 After a while, the nylon treble strings will also begin to degrade.
 While they won’t rust or corrode, they will start chipping and peeling and can also be easily worn down due to friction on the frets.

-The average hobbyist guitarist will be able to get around 90 hours of play time out of a set of standard nylon or carbon strings before the sound becomes too dull to be of any use.
-Of course, if you’re playing your guitar outdoors, you can probably reduce this time by 25-50%, as the UV rays of the sun will impact the nylon, and the humidity will begin attacking the wound strings.
+The average hobbyist guitarist will be able to get around 90 hours of playtime out of a set of standard nylon or carbon strings before the sound becomes too dull to be of any use.
+Of course, if you’re playing your guitar outdoors, you can probably reduce this time by 25-50%, as the UV rays of the sun will impact the nylon, and the humidity will attack the wound strings.

 Professional players, particularly those playing concerts, will want to consider changing their strings at least every second week.
-Classical guitars have no way to mask bad tone with FX or even the natural distortion of a cranked tube amp, so as soon as the strings even begin to lose their freshness, it’s time for the pros to change to a new set.
+Classical guitars have no way to mask bad tone with FX or even the natural distortion of a cranked tube amp, so as soon as the strings begin to lose their freshness, it’s time for the pros to change to a new set.

-Of course, this can be an expensive proposition, especially for those who play performances to audiences, but as an amateur, which is why it’s so important to balance the performance against the cost of the strings you’re considering for your guitar.
+Of course, this can be an expensive proposition, especially for those who play performances to audiences.
+As an amateur, it’s important to balance the performance against the cost of the strings you’re considering for your guitar.

 Classical strings are a lot more sophisticated than many give them credit for.
 The slightest difference in manufacturing standards can mean the difference between an orchestra-quality string or something below student grade.

 The strings we reviewed in this guide all come highly recommended, but we’d like to close by recapping our favorites.

 The D’Addario XT Classical Dynacore Carbon set is a wonderful choice for classical guitar strings if you’re looking for a good combination of tone, volume, and playability.